 - Mix warm water and some dishwashing soap in a bucket.

-- Take a clean sock or a microfiber cloth and dip it in the bucket solution.
+- Dip a clean sock or a microfiber cloth in the bucket solution.

 There are different ways to clean your blinds.
 We recommend bathing your vinyl blinds if they are incredibly stained, greased, or too dusty.
 Fill your bathroom tub with warm water and mix with soap.
 Soak the blinds in the solution for a few minutes.
 Wash each slat with a cloth or sponge and rinse with clean, warm water to remove the remaining debris.
 Hang the blinds from the shower metal to dry.

 If you don’t want to use water to clean your blinds to clean in between the blinds, try using this method.
 Look for a silicone or rubber sponge and run it over each slat without dipping it in water to trap loose debris particles.